Effective Home Remedies For Anal Fissure

 Table of Contents

-Do you experience pain or blood when passing a bowel movement?
-Or a burning sensation that may last for quite some time?
+Do you experience pain or bleeding when passing a bowel movement?
+Or a burning sensation that can last for quite some time?
 If you answered yes, you might be suffering from an anal fissure.
-The chances of developing anal fissures decrease with age.
+The chances of developing anal fissures decrease with age, especially after 651.
 However, it is a common problem in children younger than a year as well.
-Adults may develop anal fissures mainly due to constipation or trauma to the anus (trauma due to childbirth).1 Most anal fissures will get better without any treatment, but if you feel you might have fissures that are not resolving or giving you a lot of trouble, reach out to your healthcare provider to get the necessary diagnosis and treatment.2 You can follow simple home remedies listed below to relieve the symptoms of a fissure and use them for anal fissure self-care.
+Adults may develop anal fissures mainly due to constipation or loose stools.
+They can affect both men and women, and are particularly common in women after childbirth.
+Many anal fissures improve on their own without treatment2.
+But if you feel you may have fissures that are not resolving or are giving you a lot of trouble, reach out to your healthcare provider to get the necessary diagnosis and treatment.
+You can follow simple home remedies listed below to relieve the symptoms of a fissure and use them for anal fissure self-care.

-An anal fissure results from damage or a tear in the lining of the anus, the last portion of the large intestine.
-Constipation is the most common cause of anal fissure-the passage of a large or hard stool tears the anal lining.2
+An anal fissure is a crack or a tear in the lining of the anus, the last portion of the large intestine.
+Constipation is the most common cause of anal fissure, as the passage of a large or hard stool can tear the anal lining2.

 Other causes of an anal fissure include